minhtran-q/kafka-knownledge/README.md

   For example:
   + The producer publish 10 messages, and the current offset will be 11.
-  + The producer publish 1 message, and current offset will be 2
+  + The producer publish 1 message, and current offset will be 2.

+  The extra message is called _Transaction Offset Markers_, Kafka writes markers (commit or abort) to indicate the status of the transaction.

   Ref: https://stackoverflow.com/questions/59152915/spring-kafka-transaction-causes-producer-per-message-offset-increased-by-two#:~:text=The%20offset%20is%20increased%20by,t%20commit%20the%20consuming%20offset.&text=However%20the%20count%20of%20messages,the%20msgs%20from%20topic2%20continuously.
 </details>